glycerine/libzipfs/README.md

 ## status

 Excellent.
 Works well and is very useful.
 I only use it on OSX and Linux.
 On OSX you need to have [OSX Fuse](https://osxfuse.github.io/) installed first.
+On Linux you'll need to either `sudo yum install fuse` or `sudo apt-get install fuse-utils` to obtain the `/bin/fusermount` utility.

 ## origins